shivamshriwas/serve/docs/FAQs.md

 ### How can I resolve model  specific python dependency ?
-You can provide a requirements.txt while creating a mar file using "requirements-file/-r"flag.
-Also you can your dependency files using "--extra-files" flag.
+You can provide a requirements.txt while creating a mar file using "--requirements-file/ -r"flag.
+Also you can your add dependency files using "--extra-files" flag.
 Refer  [configuration.md](https://github.com/pytorch/serve/blob/master/docs/configuration.md) for more details.

 ## API